-This linker error is given when you specify the --strict\preserve8\require8 option and a stack alignment conflict is detected in object code.
-The ABI for the Arm® Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
-This alignment permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.
+This linker error is given where a stack alignment conflict is detected in object code.
+The ABI for the Arm Architecture suggests that code maintains eight-byte stack alignment at its interfaces.
+Eight-byte stack alignment permits efficient use of LDRD and STRD instructions to access eight-byte aligned double and long long data types.

-Symbols such as ~PRES8 and REQ8 are used in place of Build Attributes of the objects:
+Symbols such as ~PRES8 and REQ8 are Build Attributes of the objects:

-- PRES8 means that the object preserves eight-byte alignment of the stack. - ~PRES8 means that the object does not preserve eight-byte alignment of the stack (~ meaning NOT). - REQ8 means that the object requires eight-byte alignment of the stack.
+- PRES8 means that the object preserves eight-byte alignment of the stack. - ~PRES8 means that the object does NOT preserve eight-byte alignment of the stack (~ meaning NOT). - REQ8 means that the object requires eight-byte alignment of the stack.

-This link error typically occurs in the following cases:
+This link error typically occurs in two cases:

-- Where assembler code that does not preserve eight-byte stack alignment calls compiled C/C++ code that requires eight-byte stack alignment. - When attempting to link legacy objects that were compiled with older tools with objects that are compiled with recent tools.
+- You are assembling code that does not preserve eight-byte stack alignment and that code calls compiled C/C++ code that requires eight-byte stack alignment. - You are attempting to link legacy objects that have been compiled with older tools with objects that are compiled with recent tools.
 Legacy objects that do not have these attributes are treated as ~PRES8, even if they do preserve eight-byte alignment.

 '''

-Error: L6238E: foo.o(.text) contains invalid call from '~PRES8 (The user did not require code to preserve 8-byte aligment of 8-byte data objects)' function to 'REQ8 (Code was permitted to depend on the 8-byte aligment of 8-byte data items)' function foobar.
+Error: L6238E: foo.o(.text) contains invalid call from '~PRES8' function to 'REQ8' function foobar

 '''

-This error means that a function (in the object foo.o, section .text) that does not preserve eight-byte stack alignment, is trying to call function foobar which requires eight-byte stack alignment.
+This error means that a function (in the object foo.o, section .text) that does not preserve eight-byte stack alignment, is trying to call the function foobar that requires eight-byte stack alignment.